"Before I formed you in the womb I knew you,

 Whatever we are called to we first need to discover what this calling actually is.
 It is important that we spend some time in prayer each day and ask God for guidance.
 It is also essential to consider different possibilities and not to take things for granted.
 When we stop and think about what attracts us and what we are good at, who knows what we might, with the help of God, discover!

 For a lot more information about vocations check out the National Office for Vocations website.
 Also have a look at our Diocesan Vocation Office website.
-If you want help and guidance with discerning what God is calling you to be in life you are very welcome to get in touch with Fr Jonathan.
-Also you may want to contact Fr Dominic Chukka, our diocesan Vocations Director, or one of his assistant Vocations Directors.
+If you want help and guidance with discerning what God is calling you to be in life you are very welcome to get in touch with Fr Sebastian.
+Also you may want to contact Fr Craig Szmidt, our diocesan Vocations Director, or one of his assistant Vocations Directors.